hanzalamf1/inflation-flourish-dataset/README.md

+# English Description:
  # 🌍 Inflation Dataset and Analysis Scripts

 This folder contains **annual inflation data for countries**, related **meta information** (country, region, flag), and the **Python scripts** used to work with this data.
 The files are organized to be easily used in platforms like [**Flourish**](https://flourish.studio/) for visualization purposes.